Tag Archive for: Realty ONE Group Western Slope

 Every year thousands of homes sell with home sale contingent offers.
 It is important to understand the situation when this type of offer has the highest likelihood of getting accepted.
 In fact, I usually call sellers before writing the offer to see if they would even consider this type of offer.
 Not every seller will.
 Every seller’s motivation is different, but their market time and conditions in the area you are buying and selling give a lot of weight to a seller deciding to accept this type of offer.
 Expecting sellers of a new listing on the market to consider this type of offer without weeks of market time exposure will let you down more times than not.
 While home sale contingent offers aren’t often a seller’s first choice, they can work perfectly under the right circumstances.

-Give me a call to discuss your unique situation to find out how we can best to move forward in securing your next home!
+Give me a call to discuss your unique situation to find out how best to move forward in securing your next home!

-Read my post called Buyer Strategy for Buying a home in Grand Junction for more tips or Buying a Home in Grand Junction that highlights the importance of hiring the RIGHT real estate agent to represent you.
+Read my post called Buyer Strategy for buying a home in Grand Junction for more tips or Buying a Home in Grand Junction that highlights the importance of hiring the BEST real estate agent to represent you.

 Buying a home in Grand Junction - young buyers with Paul Aspelin REALTOR